milkymilkyway/comp_hack/docs/guide/chapters/hacking.rst

 cause odd bugs and data corruption.

-In addition to the main server applications there is dream, libobjgen, libcomp, libtester, a test client, unit test suites and several utilities.
+In addition to the main server applications there is dream, libobjgen, libcomp, libclient, a test client, unit test suites and several utilities.
 The main library libcomp is linked to all the servers, dream, the test client and most of the tools.
 It provides any common code that is used by at least two of these